adamhammes/adamhammes.github.io/content/recipes/french-toast.md

 Place 2 slices of bread at a time into the pan and cook until golden brown, approximately 2 to 3 minutes per side.
 Put the slices on a wire rack over a pan when done and allow to rest for 2 more minutes.

-4. In the pre-heated oven, back the slices on a rack for five minutes.
+4. In the pre-heated oven, bake the slices on a rack for five minutes.
 Serve immediately.